App-Auto-Patch/App-Auto-Patch/README.md

 Please visit the [App Auto-Patch Wiki](https://github.com/robjschroeder/App-Auto-Patch/wiki) for detailed documentation!
 (Still in progress...)

 Detailed `AAP` version progress can be found in the [Change Log](https://github.com/robjschroeder/App-Auto-Patch/blob/main/CHANGELOG.md).
-(Does not exist yet...)

 You can also join the conversation at the [Mac Admins Foundation Slack](https://www.macadmins.org) in channel [#app-auto-patch](https://macadmins.slack.com/archives/C05D69E7SBH).